The Truth About Material Possessions

 • Expensive belongings that only make you more worried about how to take care of them.

-See also 35 Minimalist Tips for Beginners
+See also 7 Minimalist Tips for Freelancers

 Instead of these things that only bring momentary happiness, you can replace them with a true friend, a partner that values you and holds you dear, and be more productive than focusing on impressing others.